The definitive guide to Led Zeppelin’s corporate empire

 C + P Eighty Six

-This strangely named company was set up by the surviving members of Led Zeppelin and John Bonham’s widow on July 7, 2004.
-It seems to have been used to process Led Zeppelin royalties before it was closed down on February 8, 2011.
+This company was set up by the surviving members of Led Zeppelin and John Bonham’s widow on July 7, 2004.
+It was used to license Led Zeppelin’s name to a Led Zeppelin-themed rollercoaster at the Hard Rock Park theme park that was only open from April to September 2008.
+The company was closed down on February 8, 2011.
+It appears to have been named by the accountancy firm Cook & Partners which created many different businesses for its clients.

 Shareholders: